webleads-tracker

 Furious customer view

-How can you maximize billable time to boost your company's margins?
+How can you maximize billable time to boost your margins?

-Here are our top tips for keeping track of your employees’ time.
+Here are our top tips for effective time tracking

-Once you have a clear idea of your occupancy rates and all your expenses, it’s time to use a simple but proven formula to calculate how much you should charge for the services you offer.
+Once you have a clear picture of your occupancy rate and expenses, it’s time to apply a simple and effective formula to determine your rates:

 Use a single tool to boost efficiency and margins